juliomrqz/django-support-tickets/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-django-support-tickets could always use more documentation, whether as part of the
+Django Support Tickets could always use more documentation, whether as part of the
-official django-support-tickets docs, in docstrings, or even on the web in blog posts,
+official Django Support Tickets docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback